 Once someone is diagnosed with COVID-19, it is essential that the people they have had contact with are identified in order to help prevent further spread of the virus.

 DHS has worked with local and tribal health departments to build a network of contact tracers to interview every person with a confirmed case of COVID-19.
-This network has been successful in helping Wisconsinites follow isolation and quarantine guidance, but the spread of COVID-19 in Wisconsin has advanced to the point where they need your help.
+This network has been successful in helping Wisconsinites follow isolation and quarantine guidance, but you can also play a role in preventing the spread of COVID-19 in Wisconsin.

 Let your contacts know

+Stop the spread of COVID-19 and keep the people you care about safe.
 If you test positive for COVID-19, get in touch with the people you've been in close contact with and encourage them to quarantine and get tested.
-By doing this, you stop the spread of this virus and keep the people you care about safe.
 If you test positive and are unsure who your close contacts are, you can use this information to help you decide whom you should contact.

 What to expect when you get a call from a contact tracer

 All contact tracing team members have received training in and demonstrated understanding of the Health Insurance Portability and Accountability Act (HIPAA) and the Wisconsin Electronic Disease Surveillance System (WEDSS).
 WEDSS is the secure system that handles the reporting, investigation, and monitoring of the information we receive.